praveenscience/Quest-For-Knowledge/ReadMe.md

-# Hacktoberfest: Unleashing your Potenital
+# Hacktoberfest: Unleashing your Potential

 Hey, I’m super lazy, someone please fill this in!
-Staert with points, correct all the mitsakes! 💪🏻
+Start with points, correct all the mistakes! 💪🏻